It’s wildfire season.

 I hope this guide will help you feel more prepared so that you can better support yourself and your neighbors while experiencing poor air quality due to wildfires.

-This article contains affiliate links, which means we may earn a commission if you decide to make a purchase.
+This guide contains affiliate links, which means we may earn a commission if you decide to make a purchase (though not all links are affiliate!).
+As always, we only make recommendations that are genuine.

 2. Be prepared to evacuate if you need to.